Trackunit/developer-hub/sdk-docs/examples/example-of-an-extension-manifest.md

 > 🚧 Beta
 >
 > This is a beta version and subject to change without notice.
+Pricing, terms, conditions and availability may change in the final version.

 ```ts
 import { ReportExtensionManifest } from '@trackunit/iris-app-api';